jlevy/kmd/README.md

 webpage_config
 # Edit the config if desired:
 edit
-# Now generate the webpage
+# Now generate the webpage:
 webpage_generate
 # And look at it in the browser:
 show

 # Combine several of the above actions in a sequence action:
 transcribe_and_format_video_with_description 'https://www.youtube.com/watch?v=XRQnWomofIY'
+show
 ```

 ## Other Ways to Run kmd